mattbrictson/dotfiles/README.md

 * Uses my [rails-template](https://github.com/mattbrictson/rails-template) when running `rails new`.
 * Configures the `xray` gem to use Sublime Text.
 * Enables command history (use up and down arrows) in `irb`.
-* Defines a list of useful gems that are installed by default whenever a new version of ruby is installed via `rbenv install`.
+* Defines a list of useful gems that are installed by default whenever a new version of ruby is installed via `asdf install`.

 ## Installation